Promoting Supply Chain CSR

 Procurement BCP*

-To ensure that corporate procurement departments secure a stable supply of parts and materials at fair prices, Sharp continuously strengthens partnerships with suppliers regarding long-term supply contracts and other matters, and also purchases from multiple suppliers.
-Sharp also formulated the Rules of Business Risk Management, which it uses to create and periodically revise BCPs.
-As part of this, Sharp requires suppliers to periodically check and update the BCPs of the factories that produce items delivered to Sharp.
+Sharp also uses the Rules of Business Risk Management to create and periodically revise business continuity plans (BCPs).
+As part of this, Sharp requires suppliers to periodically check and update the factories that produce items delivered to Sharp.
 It also carries out CSR/Green procurement surveys to confirm how well suppliers are making and maintaining BCPs.

 Audits and Education to Ensure Full Compliance with the Subcontract Act